-Does menopause automatically lead to weight gain?
+Does menopause automatically cause weight gain?

 It is true that hormonal changes make you more likely to gain weight around your abdomen, and animal studies have shown that those with lower oestrogen tend to eat more and be physically less active.
 The weight does not go on all at once by the way; estimates suggest that this creeps on at the average rate of a pound a year.